codewind-resources/rogue-cloud/docs/Developing-Eclipse-on-Microclimate.md

 - If you already have Eclipse installed, skip to the next section.
 Microclimate Developer Tools for Eclipse requires either Eclipse Photon, Eclipse 2018-09, or newer.

 1) Visit the [Eclipse download page](https://www.eclipse.org/downloads/packages/).
-2) Locate the 'Eclipse IDE for Enterprise Java Developers' section, select your operating system, then click Download.
+2) Locate the `Eclipse IDE for Enterprise Java Developers` section, select your operating system, then click `Download`.
 3) Wait for the file to download, then extract it to the directory of your choice.
 4) Start Eclipse, specify a workspace directory (the default is fine), and wait for Eclipse to load.

 ### B) Installing Microclimate Developer Tools into Eclipse
-- Requires either Eclipse Photon.0, Eclipse 2018-09, or newer.
+- Requires: Eclipse Photon.0, Eclipse 2018-09, 2018-12, 2019-03, or newer.

-1) From within Eclipse, select `Help` > `Eclipse Marketplace`.
+1) From within Eclipse, select `Help` (menu item) > `Eclipse Marketplace`.
 2) Type `Microclimate` in the search bar, then click `Go`.
 3) You should now see `Microclimate Developer Tools` in the search listings.
-Click the `Install` button.
+Click the `Install` button next to these tools.
 4) Read and accept the licenses, then click `Finish`.
 5) After the install completes, you will be prompted to restart Eclipse, click Restart.

+See the Microclimate documentation for more information [on installing Microclimate Developer Tools](https://microclimate-dev2ops.github.io/mdteclipseinstall#doc).

 ### C) Install and start Microclimate, if not already done.